Anja Mittag

 Mittag playing for Potsdam in 2008.

 Anja Mittag (/de/; born 16 May 1985) is a German football coach and a former player who played as a striker.
-She is currently an Individual Development Coach for San Diego Wave FC of the National Women's Soccer League (NWSL).

 In July 2020, Mittag announced that she would end her playing career after the women's Saxony Cup final on 30 August 2020 and become a full-time coach with RB Leipzig.
 She made her comeback in the winter season 2021/22 SV Eintrach Leipzig-Süd in the German Regionalliga Nordost.

 Club career

 In December 2011, Mittag negotiated a release from 1.
 FFC Turbine Potsdam after nine and a half years in order to sign a two-year deal with Swedish Damallsvenskan club FC Rosengård (then known as LdB FC Malmö).
 In May 2015, she signed a two-year deal with French club Paris Saint-Germain.
 On 30 August 2016, Mittag joined German club VfL Wolfsburg on a two-year deal.
 On 31 March 2017, Mittag signed a contract with Rosengård once again.

 Mittag became the first player to 50 goals in the UEFA Women's Champions League and its predecessor the UEFA Women's Cup on 11 October 2017.

 Mittag ended her playing career after the women's Saxony Cup final on 30 August 2020.